B.S. (2001): Peking University, Beijing, People’s Republic of China

 Selective labeling of bio-macromolecules (proteins in particular) in living cells offers chemists and biologists new opportunities to investigate biological phenomena at the molecular, cellular or organismal level.
 Chemical labeling with small-molecule probes, a complementary approach to classic enzymatic labeling methods, has emerged as a unique tool for biologists.
 The long term goal of this research program is to design and discover robust ligation reactions under physiological conditions, and to apply them to selectively label various bio-macromolecules in vivo.

-- Xu, H.; Jacobsen, E. N. “Enantioselective Catalytic Povarov Reactions to Access Stereochemically Rich Tetrahydroquinolines.
+Xu, H.; Zhang, H.; Jacobsen, E. N. “Enantioselective Catalytic Povarov Reactions to Access Stereochemically Rich Tetrahydroquinolines.
 Asymmetric Catalysis of Strong Brønsted Acid-Promoted Reactions Using Chiral Ureas.”
 Nat.
 Protoc.
-2014, in press.
+2014, 9, 1860.